fractalswift/bitmex-historical/README.md

 Simple Python script for automatically downloading historical data from bitmex

+(AUTOMATED SOLUTION AT THE BOTTOM OF README)

 Bitmex_history_downloader is a simple mini module for downloading any historical trades on the Bitmex API.
 It does not require authentication.
 It can be used easily in Jupyter notebook.

 Installation:
     The module is not available on pip.
-Simply cut and paste the code from the repository to your workspace and name it bitmex_history_downloader.py
+Simply cut and paste the code from the bitmex_history_downloader.py file to your workspace and make sure it is called bitmex_history_downloader.py

  Dependencies: